The CSS @font-face tag

 fontsquirrel Webfonts

-You need to upload all of these to your Website and put them in the same folder as the page using them (usually the site root folder - alternatively alter the path in the code to point to where ever you do put them or have several copies in different folders!) and paste a line of code (supplied with the @fontface kit) into the head of your document, and then also add the font using CSS tags or using the Dreamweaver font manager.
+You need to upload all of these to your Website and put them in the same folder as the page using them (usually the site root folder - or alter the path in the code to point to where you have put them) and paste a line of code (supplied with the @fontface kit) into the head of your document under the title tag, and add the font using CSS tags or using the Dreamweaver font manager.

 Drawbacks and Compatibility Issues